 Perhaps the biggest reason healthcare call centers fall short is because they’re not run like true call centers.
 It’s typical for a hospital or healthcare system to put existing front desk or scheduling staff in a central location to try to gain efficiencies and improve service.
 Many times, they don’t emphasize the importance of excellence in customer service skills or invest in the rigor required to run a true call center and they end up with unhappy employees, revolving staff turnover and frustrated patients.

-Healthcare executives may not know when it’s time to pull the plug on a deficient call center and outsource those to a professional firm.
+Healthcare executives may not know when it’s time to pull the plug on a deficient call center and outsource those hospital call center services to a professional firm.
 Here are 10 signs that it might be time:

 - You fall short of healthcare call center benchmarks.
 If 5% or more of patients hang up before they’re helped, hold times are longer than 60 seconds and/or call routing accuracy is under 99%, your call center may be understaffed or lacking training.